docker/roadmap/README.md

 **Past Programs**
-Docker Desktop WSL 2 Tech preview - outside of bounds early technical POC of using WSL 2 as the backend for Docker Desktop Security disclosures
+Docker Desktop WSL 2 Tech preview - outside of bounds early technical POC of using WSL 2 as the backend for Docker Desktop

 **Security**
-If you think you’ve found a potential security issue, please do not post it in the Issues.
-Instead, please email security@docker.com
+Please do not create a public github issue.
+If you discover a potential security issue in this project we ask that you notify Docker Security send your report privately to security@docker.com.
+Please do not create a public github issue.

 # FAQs